timruffles/mobile-drag-drop/README.md

     * Polyfill config
     */
     interface Config {
+        // flag to force the polyfill being applied and not rely on internal feature detection forceApply?: boolean;
         // apply static offset from touch coordinates to drag image coordinates
         // defaults to (0,0)
         dragImageOffset?:Point;
         // if the dragImage shall be centered on the touch coordinates
         // defaults to false
         dragImageCenterOnTouch?:boolean;
         // drag'n'drop operation loop interval
         // defaults to 150ms
         iterationInterval?:number;
         // hook for custom logic that decides if a drag-operation should start dragStartConditionOverride?:( event:TouchEvent ) => boolean;
         // hook for custom logic that decides if and where the drag image should translate dragImageTranslateOverride?:( event:TouchEvent,         // touchmove event
                                       hoverCoordinates:Point,   // the processed touch event viewport coordinates hoveredElement:HTMLElement,   // the element under the calculated touch coordinates translateDragImageFn:( offsetX:number, offsetY:number ) => void   // updates the drag image position
                                      ) => boolean; // TODO
         // hook for custom logic that can trigger a default event based on the original touch event when the drag never started defaultActionOverride?:( event:TouchEvent ) => boolean;
     }

     /**
     * Invoke for initializing the polyfill.